FLAVOR NOTES :

 Size of farm : 3,80 hectares

 About the farm

 This is a challenging area to process coffee cherries due to the closeness of the jungle and thus rains.
 Especially the drying process is demanding and needs to be precisely controlled.
-After harvesting the coffee cherries are then processed at the Moreno family’s wet mill and raised beds.
+After harvesting the coffee cherries are then processed at the neighboring Moreno family’s wet mill while construction works for Cresencio’s own family’s wet mill are ongoing.
 The Moreno family works together with their neighbors and share their facilities and knowledge thus helping the El Cedral community to produce and prepare better quality coffee.
 These sometimes problematic climate conditions and altitudes play a vital part in making the coffees from this area particularly interesting.
 They cup with flavor attributes not found anywhere else in Central America.

 Collaborative Coffee Source and Santa Barbara

 Our green coffee supplier, Collaborative Coffee Source started working with the farmers in this area during the 2005 Cup of Excellence.
-Since then they have purchased coffee from over 20 different producers in Santa Barbara.
-They have built many long-lasting and strong relationships with the farmers, such as Cresencio and Moreno Family.
+Since then they have purchased coffee from over 20 different producers in Santa Barbara through and amazing exporter company called San Vicente.
+Together they have built many long-lasting and strong relationships with the farmers, such as Cresencio and Moreno Family.
 The area has become recognized namely by some of the very same producers CCS has developed close ties with.